-For more information about the pylon Viewer, see Section 3.1 on page 43.

-For more information about the standard and legacy image acquisition control modes, see Section 7.1 on page 77.
+- the pylon Viewer, see Section 3.1.1 on page 43. - the standard and legacy image acquisition control modes, see Section 7.1 on page 73.

 9.16 Event Reporting

 Event reporting is available on the camera.
 With event reporting, the camera can generate an "event" and after some intermediate steps transmit a related event message to the PC whenever a specific situation has occurred.